Exact orbifold fillings of contact manifolds: Exact orbifolds

 \\

 The most interesting part of the Chen-Ruan cohomology is its product structure, which we shall review next.
-This ring structure will be the ring structure on the zero action symplectic cohomology when we define the ring structure on symplectic cohomology.
+This ring structure will correspond to the ring structure on the zero-action part of symplectic cohomology when we give a tentative definition the ring structure on symplectic cohomology.